-New York doesn’t always spring to mind when you think of baby friendly holiday destinations, but after my trip earlier this year I’ve put together my top 5 tips for visiting New York City with a baby.
+New York doesn’t always spring to mind when you think of baby friendly holiday destinations, but following my trip when Miss T was only 6 months old I’ve put together my top 5 tips for visiting New York City with a baby.

 1. See if your airline offer infant friendly seats